mcclure/ppx_const/README.md

 In other words, ppx\_const works like `#if` in the C preprocessor, but is implemented entirely within the OCaml language using the [ppx](http://whitequark.org/blog/2014/04/16/a-guide-to-extension-points-in-ocaml/) mechanism.
 In conjunction with [ppx_getenv](https://github.com/whitequark/ppx_getenv), this provides a lightweight alternative to Cppo.

-This software was written by Andi McClure <<andi.m.mcclure@gmail.com>> based on whitequark's ppx\_getenv sample.
-Because it is based on ppx, it requires OCaml 4.02.
+This software was written by Andi McClure <<andi.m.mcclure@gmail.com>>, based on whitequark's ppx\_getenv sample.
+Significant upgrades were contributed by Kate Deplaix.

+Because ppx\_const is based on ppx, it requires OCaml 4.02 or newer.

 Usage
 -----